fdilke/bewl/notes/idris-mazes/idris-mazes.md

 - I (wrongly) decided I understood it well enough to try writing a program to generate mazes

-- Counterintuitively, the hard things turned out to be simple, but the simple things were hard...
+- The hard things turned out to be simple, but the simple things were hard...

 \newpage

-## The mission, should you choose to accept it
+## The mission

-The idea is that the maze will look like this:
+How about a maze that looks like this:

 ![](images/my-maze.png)\

-I also decided to output this in text mode using quarter-square graphics.
+Let's output this in text mode using quarter-square graphics.

-Once the basic algorithm is done, it can output bigger and badder mazes.
+Once the basic algorithm is done, it can scale up to do bigger and badder mazes.

 \newpage

-## How do you generate a maze, anyway?
+## How do you generate a maze?

-Abstracting away all the irrelevant details, the underlying skeleton of the maze is something like this:
+Abstracting away the irrelevant details, the structure of the maze is:

 ![](images/skeleton-maze.jpg){#id .class width=200 height=200px}\

-This is a rectangular grid of cells where we've connected just enough pairs of adjacent cells for the whole graph to be one piece,
+It's a rectangular grid of cells with just enough connections between adjacent cells to make it one piece,

-or, equivalently:

-as many pairs of adjacent cells as we can without forming a circuit.
+or, equivalently: as many connections as possible without forming a circuit.

 \newpage